kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/availability-zone`

   The name of the loadbalancer availability zone to use.
+It is ignored if the Octavia version doesn't support availability zones yet.

 ### Switching between Floating Subnets by using preconfigured Classes